0xStruct/FOLO-ui/README.md

 - send and receive any tokens (FTs, NFTs), without worrying if vaults/collections are already setup
 - now billions of social media users and email users have exposure to FLOW
 - visible, viral, social way of passing values, assets, incentives around
+- - on the way to onboarding and activating billions of web2 users

 ### How is it built
 - a creative abstraction layer on top of Flowty's LostAndFound contract to extend beyond working with just FLOW addresses